PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 >>> proton = Particle(1, mass_numb=1, Z=1)

-The most frequently used `~plasmapy.particles.Particle` instances may be imported directly from the atomic subpackage.
+The most frequently used `~plasmapy.particles.Particle`s may be imported directly from the atomic subpackage.

 >>> from plasmapy.particles import proton, electron

-The `~plasmapy.particles.Particle` instances that may be imported directly are: ``proton``, ``electron``, ``neutron``, ``positron``, ``deuteron``, ``triton``, and ``alpha``.
+The `~plasmapy.particles.Particle` objects that may be imported directly are: ``proton``, ``electron``, ``neutron``, ``positron``, ``deuteron``, ``triton``, and ``alpha``.